gminova/mc-promise-me-this/README.md

 ## Challenge One
 In `challenge.js` you will find code to make an api call using the http module.
 Your challenge is to refactor this code into a new Promise.

+_Remember to use the docs provided at the top_

 ## Challenge Two
 Nice work on your Promise!
 Now let's have a go at linking Promises.
 Your challenge is to: